 These beautiful environmental-themed pins (£8), made by Aberdeen artist Gabi Reith, are available via the Small Stories Etsy shop.

-This adorable hedgehog washing up brush* (available from £3.82 on Etsy) is a cute addition to any kitchen.
-Made from beech wood, recyclable stainless steel and coconut fibres, is offers plastic-free dish washing with a smile.
-It makes for a fun eco-friendly stocking filler or Secret Santa gift for someone that likes green cleaning.
+This adorable hedgehog washing-up brush (available for £6.99 on Trouva) is a cute addition to any kitchen.
+Made from FSC-certified beech wood, recyclable stainless steel and coconut fibres, it offers plastic-free dishwashing with a smile.
+It makes for a fun eco-friendly stocking filler or Secret Santa gift for someone who likes green cleaning.

-These soy wax candles from Vegan Bunny* (from £8) make for a great stocking filler or secret Santa gift.
+These soy wax candles from Vegan Bunny (from £8, via Etsy) make for a great stocking filler or secret Santa gift.

 Beauty Stocking Fillers

-Beauty items make for great stocking filler for teens and adults.
+Beauty items make for a great stocking filler for teens and adults.
 Here are my top choices:

 Axiology makes plastic-free and zero-waste multipurpose crayons, that deliver beautiful colour for your lids, lips, and cheeks.
 Wrapped in paper, and packaged in a recyclable cardboard carrying case, these palm oil-free and cruelty-free crayons deliver a sheer colour, that’s easy to apply and blend and are suitable for all skin types.

-Weleda Skin Food* (£13.23) is a cult skincare favourite and for good reason.
+Weleda Skin Food (£14.95 from Naturisimo) is a cult skincare favourite, beloved by celebrities and models, and for good reason.
 There isn’t a patch of dry skin on your body that Skin Food can’t sort out.
 I feel like I bang on about this product every winter, but dry hands?
 Scaly elbows?
 Wind-burned cheeks?
 Skin Food sorts it.
 You’re welcome.

-If you’re looking to slip a bar of fancy soap into your eco-friendly stocking, then look no further than Dook Soap* (£9).
+If you’re looking to slip a bar of fancy soap into your eco-friendly stocking, then look no further than Kleen Soap (£10.50), available from Bower Collective.

-Finally, Gruum’s shampoo bar (£8) is a great addition to any eco friendly stocking.
+Finally, Gruum’s shampoo bar (£8, from Look Fantastic) is a great addition to any eco-friendly stocking.
 This plastic-free shampoo bar is handmade in England, cruelty-free, and lasts for around 60 washes.
-Perfect for cutting down on plastic in the bathroom,
+Perfect for cutting down on plastic in the bathroom.

 Need More Eco Christmas Tips?